Stabilizing randomized GMRES through flexible GMRES: Introduction

 The size of the sketched least squares problem in~\eqref{eq:sGMRES_problem} depends only on $s$ and~$m$, independent of the problem size~$n$.
 It can thus be solved cheaply without requiring the computation of an orthonormal basis~$V_{m}$ as in standard GMRES.

-We advocate for the use of flexible GMRES (FGMRES; see \cite{saad1993flexible}) as a stabilizing method for sGMRES.
-Here, ``stabilizing'' should be understood synonymously with ``robustifying'', in the sense that the combination of FGMRES and sGMRES can become more reliable while retaining efficiency.
+The central goal in this work is to devise a method that is reliable and robust, is competitive with state-of-the-art Krylov methods for a wide range of problems, and (unlike a number of such techniques) requires very little user input in the form of parameter tuning.
+With this in mind, we advocate for the use of flexible GMRES (FGMRES; see \cite{saad1993flexible}) as a stabilizing method for sGMRES.
+Here, ``stabilizing'' should be understood synonymously with ``robustifying'' the method, in the sense that the combination of FGMRES and sGMRES can become more reliable while retaining efficiency.
 In particular, the outer FGMRES iteration will guarantee non-increasing residual norms and overcome stagnation issues often encountered with restarted sGMRES.

 The outline of this paper is as follows.
 In Section~\ref{sec:fgmres} we briefly review the FGMRES method and introduce a flexible version of the full orthogonalization method, FFOM.
 This is then used to derive a new practical upper bound on the FGMRES residual.
 Section~\ref{sec:stab} then combines these developments into the proposed FGMRES-sGMRES combination.
 Numerical experiments are reported in Section~\ref{sec:numex}, before we conclude and discuss possible future work in Section~\ref{sec:concl}.